Kyrgyz-Keyboard/kyrgyz-keyboard-android/artifacts/README.md

 1. How should the Keyboard layout look like?
-   - UI/UX Prototype in Figma
+   - UI/UX Prototype on Figma

 3. What data do we have?
    - s